Hot pot: Southern styles

 One of the most famous Southern variations is the Chongqing hot pot (Chinese:重慶火鍋), which uses mala seasoning flavored with chili and Sichuan pepper for a spicy and numbing flavor.
 Chongqing hotpots often feature a wide variety of different meats and ingredients, and offer many sauces and condiments to flavor the meat.
 The typical dipping sauce contains sesame oil and is mixed with crushed fresh garlic and chopped spring onions.

 Sichuan also has a number of "dry" hot pots such as mala xiangguo (Chinese: 麻辣香鍋), which are similar to mala hot pot in ingredients and seasoning, but stir-fried instead of being cooked in broth.

 In Yunnan, there is another predominant type of hot pot made with various mushrooms, wild or farmed.
 It is called the wild mushroom hot pot (野生菌火鍋).
 Due to the vast forests and abundant natural resources in Yunnan, people can find a wide variety of edible mushrooms.
 The easily accessible and fresh mushroom resources lead to the high popularity of the wild mushroom hot pot.
 The big difference between the mushroom hot pot and the spicy hot pot is that the former omits strong spice and chili, and the latter preserves the original flavor of the mushrooms.
 The mushroom hot pot is also seasonal, depending on the availability of local mushrooms.

 A Cantonese variation includes mixing a raw egg with the condiments to reduce the amount of "heat" absorbed by the food, thereby reducing the likelihood of a sore throat after the steamboat meal, according to Chinese herbalist theories.

 In Hainan cuisine, hot pot is generally served in small woks with a prepared broth containing pieces of meat.
 At the time of serving, the meat is not fully cooked, and approximately fifteen minutes are required before it is ready to eat.
 Items supplied to be cooked in this type of hot pot include mushrooms, thinly shaved beef or goat meat, lettuce, and other green vegetables.
 This dish varies somewhat in different parts of the province.
 Coconut milk and juice is commonly added into the hot pot.

 In Jiangsu and Zhejiang cuisine, chrysanthemum flowers are cooked in the broth to give it a floral essence.

+In Teochew cuisine, a popular choice is Chaoshan beef hotpot (潮汕牛肉火锅) which originates from the Chaoshan region in Guangdong.
+Chaoshan beef hotpot is distinctively different from other Chinese hot pot styles due to its clear broth, which is typically made from beef bones and sometimes chicken.
+Chaoshan beef hotpot is served with roughly 7 cuts of beef and a variety of dipping sauces, most commonly a mixture of Shacha sauce, soy sauce, garlic, chili, and others.